- Search The Registry

 Red Bird, OK.
 1907

 Black towns in the United States are featured on this date’s Registry.
-All African American settlements in the United States have a rich history.
+All Black settlements in the United States have a rich history.

-Though residential segregation is often considered one of the more harmful effects of racism in the United States, some African Americans in the nineteenth century chose to form their own racially separate communities.
-Unlike the ghettos and rural enclaves where many Blacks at the time were forced to live, Black towns were established to promote economic independence, self-government, and social equality for African Americans.
+Though residential segregation is often considered one of the more harmful effects of racism in the United States, some Blacks in the nineteenth century chose to form their own racially separate communities.
+Unlike the ghettos and rural enclaves where many Blacks at the time were forced to live, Black towns were established to promote economic independence, self-government, and social equality for Blacks.

 More than 80 such towns were settled in the 50 years after the Civil War.
 This article discusses only a few of these towns.

-Most African Americans in the South also faced limited educational and economic opportunities.
+Most Blacks in the South also faced limited educational and economic opportunities.
 Many responded to the call of Benjamin "Pap" Singleton, a former slave and Underground Railroad "conductor" whose publicity tours and promotional posters helped arouse what historians call the "Kansas Fever" of the late 1870s.
-Tens of thousands of African American left their homes headed for Singleton's Cherokee County colony or Nicodemus, in Graham County, Kansas.
+Tens of thousands of Blacks left their homes headed for Singleton's Cherokee County colony or Nicodemus, in Graham County, Kansas.
 Nicodemus was founded in 1877 by a corporation of seven members, six of whom were Black.

 Circulars promoting the town as the "Promised Land" were posted throughout the South and founders hosted visits by potential settlers.
 By 1879 the town's population stood at about 700.
 After enduring a decade of harsh weather and bad crops, however, the town's residents were crushed by the 1887 announcement that the Union Pacific Railroad would bypass Nicodemus.
 In a fate shared by the majority of Black towns that failed to attract a rail line, Nicodemus soon dwindled and died.